bcgsc/ntEdit/README.md

 <pre>

+Version 1.3.5 implements a new option (-a), which controls soft-masking (lower case) nucleotides in the supplied input [draft genome] sequence when its kmers are not found in the primary Bloom filter, and with no possible fix found in that filter (and optionally within a coverage slice provided by the secondary Bloom filter).
+See https://github.com/bcgsc/ntedit_sealer_protocol and https://github.com/bcgsc/goldrush-edit for genome polishing pipelines.

+This option can be useful for identifying unresolved genomic regions, those with no equivalent in the supplied Bloom filter(s).

 Version 1.3 implements a new mode (-s 1) to help detect simple base variation in genome sequences.

 It works by overriding the kmer absence verification stage of ntEdit, effectively testing every base position for possible alternate k kmers.
 At the moment, ntEdit only reports possible base substitutions (no indels), along with the number of supported kmers (the latter is NOT a proxy for read/kmer coverage).
 In our tests on simulated (C. elegans, H. sapiens) and experimental (GIAB, HG001/HG004), we find k52/k55 (-j 3 -- see below) to give the best performance.